SURVIVING THE PEACE

 ć, Prime Minister of Serbia and an open lesbian, was standing right behind him with an uncomfortable expression on her face.

 Organizers of the rally stated that some 50,000 people attended.
-The Serbia-based organization "Archive of Public Gatherings" examined arial photos of the event and assessed the number at closer to 9,000.
+The Serbia-based organization "Archive of Public Gatherings" examined aerial photos of the event and assessed the number at closer to 9,000.
 A friend of mine who was present noted that many were bused in from Serbia.

 Immediately after the rally, members of the RS Parliament returned to session to conclude work on the draft electoral law.
 Besides promoting the electoral law and cash payments for officials under sanction, it also reaffirmed support for the findings of a "research group" it had formed a few years ago, the "